TazztheMonster/ditify/README.md

 It was originally designed for use with the Proxmox notification system.
 Therefore, if you plan to use it for a different purpose, some adjustments may be necessary.

+## Important Disclaimer

+I am an idiot and have no idea what I am doing, so please be careful when using this script and do not trust it under any circumstances.

 ## Features

 - **Message Forwarding**: Forwards Gotify notifications as Discord DMs to specified users.